-The initial period of employment enables an observed judgement of an applicant's suitability to work with children.
+6.59 The initial period of employment enables an observed judgement of an applicant's suitability to work with children and capability for the role.
 Please go to (STEP 7) PROBATIONARY PERIOD INCLUDING INDUCTION for more information.

 Rehabilitation of Offenders